vt1

-How to Transpose a Range in VBA?
+How to Easily Transpose a Range of Cells in VBA

 You can use the following basic syntax to transpose a range using VBA: